Woooo!: Critical response

 Donna Bowman of The A.V.
 Club gave the episode an A−, complaining about the unnecessary computer-generated effects (used for the T-Rex building and the pigeons on the rooftop), but praising the "crackerjack comic timing" and "solid script structure".

 Michelle Zoromski of IGN rated it 8.7/10, complimenting the "wordplay" used in the dialogue between Robin and Lily.

-In August 2022, a play by Alica Dane Benning partially inspired by this episode entitled Woo Girls! had a workshop production at Chicago's Factory Theater.
+In August 2022, a play by Alica Daine Benning partially inspired by this episode entitled Woo Girls! had a workshop production at Chicago's Factory Theater.
 The basic premise is five women reuniting in a Chicago bar five years after graduating from high school.
 In the author's notes to the online program, Benning states that the play initially made the characters more annoying as she found them in real life.
 After writing the first draft, she saw this episode and found it unfunny and insulting to women and rewrote the play to make the characters more relatable.
 The play's logline states: "Over the course of one ill-fated Girls’ Night Out, five unhinged women are forced to acknowledge their relationships to patriarchy in order to reconnect with each other and save their friendship."